 Though the study shed interesting light on the topic examined, there is a limitation that further studies need to deal with; It is based on interviews with parents from a homogenous area (all Muslim).
 Further studies need first to interview parents from various areas (such as the Galilee, the Negev, and the Mixed cities); Second, in the current study, only Muslim parents are interviewed, this needed to be extended and include also Chrisian and Druze parents; Third, a quantitative study- based for instance on a questionnaire-, dealing with various aspects of the phenomenon, including the various areas of the Arab Palestinian communities, and covering various demographic variables (e.g. age, education, occupation, religion), may add more interesting and new light on the topic examined.

-: